Join myEnergy Rewards and help enable a greener Ontario. Learn more about incentives and discounts.

 your investment with our buying tips.

-Is your current showerhead energy efficient?
+Is your current showerhead actually energy efficient?

-Try this simple flow test: open an empty 2L cardboard milk carton and hold it up to the shower while it is fully on.
-If it fills in less than 10 seconds, it is not energy efficient and you should consider replacing it.
+Try this simple flow test: Open an empty 2 litre cardboard milk carton and hold it up to the shower while it’s fully on.
+If it fills in less than 10 seconds, it is not energy efficient, and you should consider replacing it to save you more.

-Install a new energy-efficient showerhead
+Install a new energy efficient showerhead

 Keep the insulating tank cover clear

-• Be sure to keep the insulating tank cover clear of the air inlet for burners and the temperature controls.
+• Be sure to keep the insulating tank cover clear of the air inlet for burners and the temperature controls

-• If you rent your hot water tank, check the rental agreement and consult your retailer before making changes.
+• If you rent a hot water tank, check the rental agreement and consult your retailer before making any changes

-Insulate hot water pipes
+Insulate your pipes

-• Insulate at least the few metres of pipe leading to and from the hot water tank with tape wrap or snap-on foam pipe tubing.
+• Insulate at least the few metres of pipe leading to and from the hot water tank with tape wrap or snap-on foam pipe tubing

-• Plastic pipes should not be wrapped – the extra heat might soften them.
+• Plastic pipes should not be wrapped, the extra heat might soften them

-Looking for a new dishwasher or washing machine?
+Shopping for a new dishwasher or washing machine?

 1